http4s/http4s/site/src/main/mdoc/documentation/cors.md

-{% laika.versioned = true %}

 # CORS

 For security reasons, modern web browsers enforce a [same origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), restricting the ability of sites from a given [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) to access resources at a different origin.
 Http4s provides [Middleware], named `CORS`, for adding the appropriate headers to responses to allow limited exceptions to this via [cross origin resource sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 @:callout(warning)
 This guide assumes you are already familiar with CORS and its attendant security risks.
 By enabling CORS you are bypassing an important protection against malicious third-party websites - before doing so for any potentially sensitive resource, make sure you understand what you are doing and why.
 @:@